alekspetrov/mcp-docs-service/temp-publish/README.md

 MCP Docs Service is designed to be resilient by default.
 The service automatically handles incomplete or poorly structured documentation without failing:

-- Returns a minimum health score of 70 even with issues
+- Returns a minimum health score of 80 even with issues
+- Automatically creates missing documentation directories
 - Handles missing documentation directories gracefully
 - Continues processing even when files have errors
 - Provides lenient scoring for metadata completeness and broken links